ChurchApps/FreeShowWeb/src/routes/docs/drive/+page.md

 1. Go to settings, then **"Cloud"**.
 2. Click **"Import keys file"**, and select the file.

-3. Now you should get a popup indicating that the sync has started.
+Now you should get a popup indicating that the sync has started.

-4. _Optional:_ If you have shared multiple folders, you can edit the main folder by copying the folder ID from the URL inside the folder, and pasting it in the textbox in the settings.
+_Optional:_ If you have shared multiple folders, you can change the main folder by copying the folder ID from the URL inside the folder, and pasting it in the textbox in the settings.